-6. Risks and Uncertainties
+5. Risks and Uncertainties

 The Plan may invest in various types of investment securities.
 Investment securities are exposed to various risks, such as interest rate, market, and/or credit risks.
-Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect the amounts reported in the statements of net assets available for benefits.
+Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such change could materially affect the amounts reported in the statements of net assets available for benefits.

 The Plan may invest indirectly in securities with contractual cash flows, such as asset-backed securities, collateralized mortgage obligations and commercial mortgage-backed securities, including securities backed by subprime mortgage loans.
-The value, liquidity and related income of these securities are sensitive to changes in economic conditions, including real estate value, delinquencies or defaults, or both, and may be adversely affected by shifts in the market's perception of the issuers and changes in interest rates.
+The value, liquidity and related income of these securities are sensitive to changes in economic conditions, including real estate value, delinquencies or defaults, or both, and may be adversely affected by shifts in the market's perception of the issuers and changes in interest rates

 The Plan provides for investment in the Company's common stock.
-At December 31, 2009 and 2008, approximately 13% and 5% of the Plan's total net assets, respectively, were invested in the common stock of the Company.
+At December 31, 2010 and 2009, approximately 29% and 13% of the Plan's total net assets, respectively, were invested in the common stock of the Company.
 The underlying value of the Company's common stock is dependent upon the performance of the Company and the market's evaluation of such performance.

-7. Tax Status
+6. Tax Status

-The Plan received a determination letter from the Internal Revenue Service ("IRS") dated September 13, 2002, stating that the Plan, as then designed, was qualified under Section 401(a) of the Code and, therefore, the related trust is exempt from taxation.
-The Plan has been amended since receiving that determination letter.
+Effective January 1, 2009, the Plan adopted a volume submitter profit sharing plan with cash or deferral arrangement sponsored by Thompson Hine LLP DBA Plan Document Systems which received a favorable opinion letter from the Internal Revenue Service ("IRS") dated March 31, 2008, stating that the Plan, as then designed, was acceptable under Section 401(a) of the Code and, therefore, the related trust is exempt from taxation.
+The Plan has been amended since receiving that opinion letter.
+On April 30, 2010, the Plan applied for a new determination letter and is waiting for a response from the IRS.
 Once qualified, the Plan is required to be designed and to operate in conformity with the Code to maintain its qualification.
-The Plan administrator and the Plan's legal counsel believe the Plan is designed and is being operated in compliance with the applicable requirements of the Code and, therefore, believe the Plan is qualified and the related trust is tax exempt.
+The Plan administrator and the Plan's legal counsel believe the Plan is designed and is currently being operated in compliance with the applicable requirements of the Code and, therefore, the Plan is qualified and the related trust is tax exempt.
+Therefore, there is no provision for income taxes recorded in the Plan's financial statements.